siva-manohar/maven-modular/README.md

 Example Maven multi-module project
 ===
 This is the random push.
+This is the second update to check the jenkins automation.
 This project has two maven modules:
 - module1
 - module2